 Varying relevant particulars and conditions

-The APVMA must vary the relevant particulars or conditions if it is satisfied application requirements and statutory criteria have been met (Section 29 of the Agvet Code).
+The APVMA must vary the relevant particulars or conditions if it is satisfied application requirements and statutory criteria have been met (Agvet Code, s 29).

-Section 20(1)(c) of the Agvet Code defines relevant particulars in relation to the registration of a chemical product as:
+The Agvet Code, s 20(1)(c) defines relevant particulars in relation to the registration of a chemical product as:

 - the distinguishing number